Description

 - Jiang H, Pang S, Zhang Y, et al. A phase 1b randomised controlled trial of a glucagon-like peptide-1 and glucagon receptor dual agonist IBI362 (LY3305677) in Chinese patients with type 2 diabetes.
 Nat Commun.
 2022;13(1):3613.

-- Zhang B, Cheng Z, Chen J, et al. Efficacy and safety of mazdutide in chinese patients with type 2 diabetes: A randomized, double-blind, placebo-controlled phase 2 trial.
+- Zhang B, Cheng Z, Chen J, et al. Effect and safety of mazdutide in chinese patients with type 2 diabetes: A randomized, double-blind, placebo-controlled phase 2 trial.
 Diabetes Care.
 2024;47:160-168.

 - Ji L, Jiang H, Cheng Z, et al. A phase 2 randomised controlled trial of mazdutide in Chinese overweight adults or adults with obesity.
 Nat Commun.
 2023;14:8042.

-- Nalisa DL, Cuboia N, Dyab E, et al. Efficacy and safety of Mazdutide on weight loss among diabetic and non-diabetic patients: a systematic review and meta-analysis of randomized controlled trials.
+- Nalisa DL, Cuboia N, Dyab E, et al. Effect and safety of Mazdutide on weight loss among diabetic and non-diabetic patients: a systematic review and meta-test of randomized controlled trials.
 Front Endocrinol.
 2024;15:1309118.

 - Innovent Biologics.
-Mazdutide Receives China NMPA Approval for Chronic Weight Management.
+Mazdutide Gets China NMPA Approval for Chronic Weight Care.
 Press Release.
 June 27, 2025.

 - Innovent Biologics.
 Nature: Two Phase 3 Clinical Results of Mazdutide Published Back-to-Back.
 Press Release.
 2024.

 - Innovent Biologics.
-Mazdutide Demonstrates Significant Weight Loss in Adolescents with Obesity.
+Mazdutide Shows Major Weight Loss in Adolescents with Obesity.
 Press Release.
 2024.

 - Innovent Biologics.
 Mazdutide 9mg Achieves Up to 20.1% Weight Loss in GLORY-2 Study.
 Press Release.
 2024.

-- Tan TM, Field BCT, McCullough KA, et al. Coadministration of glucagon-like peptide-1 during glucagon infusion in humans results in increased energy expenditure and amelioration of hyperglycemia.
+- Tan TM, Field BCT, McCullough KA, et al. Coadministration of glucagon-like peptide-1 during glucagon infusion in humans results in increased energy output and amelioration of hyperglycemia.
 Diabetes.
 2013;62(4):1131-1138.

-- Salem V, Izzi-Engbeaya C, Coello C, et al. Glucagon increases energy expenditure independently of brown adipose tissue activation in humans.
+- Salem V, Izzi-Engbeaya C, Coello C, et al. Glucagon increases energy output independently of brown adipose tissue start in humans.
 Diabetes Obes Metab.
 2016;18(1):72-81.

 9. RELATED PRODUCTS & INTERNAL LINKS